gregzb/MarioKartClone_Systems/README.md

 In the game, the A and D keys will rotate your kart while the W and S keys will allow you to move forward and backwards, respectively.
 You are unable to move through walls, but you can smooth move along them.
 You can only rotate while moving above a certain speed.

 ### End Game:
 To win the game, be the first to finish three laps around the track.
 All other players lose.
+After winning or losing, the player will be redirected to the main screen after 5 seconds.

 ### Returning to the menu:
  If at any time you wish to quit a game (or waiting period before a race starts) hit the Escape key to return to the menu.